LCOGT/keda-celery-flower-scaler/README.md

       # This is the scaling factor as described at
       # https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details
-      # So with a value of 1, you would end up with a desiredReplicas of 1 Pod per number tasks
-      # pending and running.
+      # Set this to the number tasks you expect each Worker Pod to consume on average.
+      # For example, With CELERY_WORKER_PREFETCH_MULTIPLIER=1 each worker can
+      # claim up to 2 tasks (1 runnning & 1 prefetched).
+With `desiredMetricValue: 2`
+      # `desiredReplias` will be equal to the number of total queued tasks.
       # Must be greater than or equal to 1.
-Default: 1
+Default: 2
-      desiredMetricValue: 1
+      desiredMetricValue: 2

       # Minimum number of tasks pending or running to scale the Celery Deployment
       # from 0.
 For example, a value of 1 will scale it the moment a task is queued.